-The OIPC currently has six committees, made-up of representatives from numerous sectors including government, non-government, academia, Aboriginal groups and industry.
-Our committees assist the OIPC in completing a number of key projects.
-The committees are open to participation by anyone with an interest in committee initiatives, as long as they have or will join the OIPC membership.
-Each committee works towards its goals and objectives by holding regular meetings to establish and discuss committee priorities and assigns tasks to individual committee members to complete.
-Over the course of the year, committees assess the work that is required of them and work according to their own schedules.
+The OIPC currently has two active committees and four past committees, consisting of representatives from numerous sectors including government, non-government, academia, Aboriginal groups and industry.
+Our committees assist the OIPC in completing a number of key projects, working towards identified goals and objectives through regular meetings and tasks assigned to individual committee members.

 Please click a committee name below to learn more:

 The Ontario Phragmites Working Group (OPWG) is composed of a group of dedicated people with an interest in working together to facilitate effective management of invasive Phragmites in Ontario.
 This initiative is aimed at reducing the current threats posed by this aggressive invasive plant to biodiversity and Species at Risk (SAR) through habitat protection and restoration.
 Specific goals focus on education, information sharing and investigation and pursuit of effective management options.

 For more information on OPWG please visit their website here.

 The Horticulture Outreach Committee

 The Horticulture Outreach Committee (HOC) focuses on promoting the use of non-invasive horticultural plants within the retail sector and the public.
 This committee works closely with the horticulture industry to reduce the sale of invasive plants in Ontario.
 Past and current projects undertaken by this committee include:

 - The Northern and Southern Ontario Grow me instead Guide: a guide to non-invasive and native alternatives